Note: Our best cloud services round-up has been fully updated. This feature was first published in October 2012.

 Like Google, Microsoft has been revising its various cloud offerings, so for example its Live Mesh file syncing service was retired and replaced with SkyDrive.
 Legal action from Sky forced a name change, and SkyDrive is now known as OneDrive.

 When it comes to entertainment in the cloud, Microsoft's track record has been patchy.
 Redmond's MSN Music was a relatively unsuccessful rival to Apple's iTunes and was shut down in 2006, and its next attempt was tied to the supposed iPod-killing Zune music player.
-Just to keep things nice and confusing, the latest incarnation is called Xbox Music even though it isn't limited to the Xbox.
+Just to keep things nice and confusing, the latest incarnation was called Xbox Music even though it isn't limited to the Xbox and then rebranded as Groove, but not in the UK – we've still got Xbox Music Pass.

-Xbox Music costs £8.99 (around US$15, AU$16) per month for the Xbox Music Pass, which gives you online and offiline streaming on PC, tablet and phone, plus ad-free streaming and music videos on the Xbox 360 and Xbox One.
+Xbox Music Pass is £8.99 (around $14, AU$19) per month, which gives you online and offiline streaming on PC, tablet and phone, plus ad-free streaming and music videos on the Xbox 360 and Xbox One.
+The US service, Groove, is cheaper at $9.99.

 Amazon isn't just the world's biggest retailer.
 It's one of the world's biggest cloud service providers, and its servers power some of the internet's favourite services.